kellertr/home-away-coding-challenge/README.md

 database after testing these actions.
 In the VenueDatabaseManagerTest, we will mock the VenueDao object and stub responses from the DAO.

 ### App

+The App layer contains all application components that will be displayed to the user.
+The app layer has a simple VenueActivity which serves as the lone activity for the application.
+The VenueActivity contains the shared view model and shares it to all three fragments.
+We utilize
+DaggerAndroid to handle injection of all activities and fragments and build our Dagger graph using the Application Component which we inject in the CodingApplication class.
+There is a package, homeaway.com.challenge.animation, which handles a custom animation of the floating action button exploding into a new view and collapsing into a previous view.
+The app also includes to kotlin-android-extensions in the Parcelize annotation and dynamic view binding.
+The parcelize annotation essentially implements the Parcelable interface for you while dynamic view binding will automatically bind views by id and layout file.
+I utilized both to cut down on the number of lines of code I had to write.

+#### VenueSearchFragment

+The Venue Search fragment is a simple search fragment that will allow the user to perform a typeahead search on a searchview that will display search results in a RecyclerView to the user.
+If there is more than one result returned, the user sees a FloatingActionButton that upon tapping will show all of the Venue's in the Recycler View on a Google Map.
+On this screen, a user also has the ability to mark a venue as a favorite venue that will persist across launches of the application.

+#### VenueDetailFragment

+The Venue Detail Fragment is a fragment that contains a CollapsingToolbar that contains an ImageView that will display a (hopefully cached) Google
+Maps static image.
+The content on the rest of the page contains a link that will drive the user to the venue's webpage externally using an explicit intent and will also show if the current venue is a favorite venue.

+#### VenueMapListFragment

+The VenueMapsListFragment shows a list of venues from the shared view model on a Google Map.
+Each marker on the map will show an InfoWindow when tapped that will have the Venue Name in the window.
+Upon tapping an info window, a user will be navigated to the VenueDetailFragment.
+We pass
+FAB view parameters through the bundle when instantiating this fragment so that we can collapse this fragment back into the fab on the search page.

+#### EspressoTesting

+There is a small Espresso testing suite for VenueSearch and VenueDetail.
+This suite will be built pointing to the mock variant of the application.
+The reason we do this is so wec an include the correct module when providing the FourSqaureAPI mock implementation.
+The MockWebServer utilizes a Dispatcher, MockDispatcher, to handle mapping HTTP Requests to mocked responses.
+Using a mockwebserver takes network availability, inconsistency, and altered data out of the question.
+It greatly speeds up our Espresso tests as well as response times are almost instantaneous.

+## Building the Application

+### Debug/Release versions of the .apk

+### UnitTesting

+### Espresso